Attorneys defend 'Rust' set armorer Gutierrez-Reed on 'Today'

 He noted crew members had been disgruntled over working conditions, and some had walked off the set.

-It was the second time this week a New Mexico attorney representing a film worker who may have handled Baldwin's revolver appeared on national television to defend their client.
+It was the second time this week a New Mexico attorney representing a film worker who may have handled Baldwin's revolver appeared on national television to defend a client.

 Assistant director Dave Halls' attorney, Lisa Torraco, told Fox News on Monday he was "not responsible" for the tragedy.